TEAM

 Charlie Kilpatrick

-Charlie is currently a postdoctoral scholar at Northwestern University.
+Charlie is currently a Research Assistant Professor at Northwestern University.
 At Northwestern and Santa Cruz, Charlie studied optical, infrared, and radio astronomy with a research focus on the pathways by which massive stars evolve and explode.
 He uses pre-explosion images and the supernova remnants left behind by massive stars to study the turbulent final years of stellar evolution.
 He is also closely involved in transient surveys and gravitational wave follow up efforts.
 He was the first person to see and identify the optical counterpart to the LIGO/Virgo binary neutron star merger GW170817.

 John Lopez